 Growing your vegetables at home may help you save money and give you a closer connection to the natural world, all at the same time.
 Garden-grown vegetables and fruits taste and feel much better than those you buy at the supermarket.
-Maintaining a food garden also provides the physical activity.
+Maintaining a food garden also provides physical activity.
 A planting schedule is a necessity if you want a successful gardening season.
 Below we learn the Seed sowing chart, planting schedule, and germination guide for different fruits, vegetables, flowers, herbs, and fruits.

 Seed sowing chart in India